refaktor/rye/docs/INTRO_3.md

 print either name = "Jim" { "hi Jim" } { "Door is locked" }
 ```

-## About those turtles

-Someone once said "Turtles all the way down".
-We've learned in this page that in Rye (do dialect) there is:
+## What are we learning

-* Rye values all the way down (all rye code and data is composed of (nested) rye values)
+* All rye code and data is composed of (nested) rye values
-* Expressions all the way down (all evaluation elements return something, are expressions)
+* All evaluation elements return something, are expressions
-* Function calls all the way down (... more about this on next pages ...)
+* All active words in Rye are functions

-## Code bureaucracy: spaces, separators and newlines, who needs thou
+## Spaces, separators and newlines - Code bureaucracy or profit?

 There is another stark difference between Rye (and Rebol) and most other programming languages.
 Rye code
 doesn't need separators (between elements or end of line), parenthesis and is absolutely space and newline unsensitive.